Game0ver-gh/HyperBot-Nerwia2/README.md

 1. **Environment**: Compatible with Windows 10/11 x64/x86.
 2. **Dependencies**: Requires Microsoft Visual C++ Redistributable, DirectX8/9.
 Additionally, [MinHook](https://github.com/TsudaKageyu/minhook) x86 static library needs to be compiled from source and placed in the project directory.
 3. **Visual Studio Project**: Compilation is only supported in x86 architecture, as required by **Metin2**.
+*Note: If you want to make that program works properly in updated client; you need to update all neccessary addresses, signatures and struct offsets.*

 ### Compilation Steps:
 1. Clone the repository.